kubevirt/kubevirt.github.io/_posts/2020-02-14-KubeVirt-installing_Microsoft_Windows_from_an_iso.md

 pub-year: 2020
 ---

+> warning "Warning!"
+> While this post still contains valuable information, a lot of it is outdated.
+> For more up-to-date information, including Windows 11 installation, please refer to [this post](https://kubevirt.io/2022/KubeVirt-installing_Microsoft_Windows_11_from_an_iso.html)

 Hello! nowadays each operating system vendor has its cloud image available to download ready to import and deploy a new Virtual Machine (VM) inside Kubernetes with KubeVirt, but what if you want to follow the traditional way of installing a VM using an existing iso attached as a CD-ROM?